erkinkirdan/moonpol/README.md

 ### Helpers
 generator.lua can be used for load generator under libmoon.

-config_ru can be used for another configuration of russian IP adresses.
+config_ru can be used for another configuration.

 configgen.cpp is a small program for configuration file generator.